WHAT IS THE BEAUTY OF

 My husband was in awe of these anthills.
-He had heard me speak of them so often and used to joke with me, saying “yes, I know”, “everything is bigger and better in Zimbabwe”, (although he said Rhodesia, as it was then).
+He had heard me speak of them so often and used to joke with me, saying “Yes, I know”, “Everything is bigger and better in Zimbabwe”, (although he said Rhodesia, as it was then).

-THE WONDERS OF WILDLIFE
+THE BEAUTY AND THE WONDERS OF WILDLIFE

-Many of you will have have the pleasure of visiting a game farm.
+Many of you will have the pleasure of visiting a game farm.
 There are an abundance of them in South Africa and naturally in the rest of Africa.

 Most visitors to this country will visit the Kruger National Park and enjoy seeing the animals in their natural state.
 It is really a must when visiting Africa.

-There is something so special seeing wildlife out in the open, especially when you are not expecting to come across them.
+There is something so special about seeing wildlife out in the open, especially when you are not expecting to come across them.

 Often when driving in the Eastern Cape and Kwa-Zulu Natal one comes across baboons and monkeys along the roadside.
-The children were always so excited to see them, even though it was fleeting as they disappear so quickly into the trees or vegetation alongside the road.
+The children were always so excited to see them, even though it was fleeting as they disappeared so quickly into the trees or vegetation alongside the road.

 When my father turned eighty, we took him and Mom on a trip from Cape Town first to visit with his sister in the Transkei, who shared a birthday with him.

 Auntie Myra was four years older than Dad and she always said he was her birthday present.

 After spending a few happy days catching up with cousins on the farm, we took our time visiting friends and family along the way.